The Ultimate Japan Bucket List: 30 Unmissable Experiences

 From my very first trip in 2013, as an unseasoned traveller at the tender age of 21 years old, I fell madly in love with the country, the food, the culture and the experiences.

 It’s kept me coming back over and over.
-Fast forward to today with five trips under my belt, I like to think I know a thing or two about travelling in Japan.
+Fast forward to today, with six trips under my belt, I like to think I know a thing or two about travelling in Japan.
 After reflecting on all these wonderful Japan adventures, I’ve prepared this list of the top 30 must-do and must-sees that are worthy of being on your Japan bucket list.

-These are all things that I’ve done personally, and I think you will love too.
+These are all things that I’ve done personally in Japan, and I think you will love too.

-On my fifth and most recent trip to Japan, I finally got to marvel at this iconic view that has been a symbol of Japan, splashed across postcards and tourist guidebooks across the world.
+On my fifth trip to Japan, I finally got to marvel at this iconic view that has been a symbol of Japan, splashed across postcards and tourist guidebooks across the world.

 It truly felt like a bucket list moment to witness this classic scene of Mt Fuji in the background, perfectly framed by the delicate five-storied Chureito Pagoda.